 What about younger participants from 16-18 years old?

 The Dance Summer School is primarily designed for adults.
 However, every year we are pleased to welcome young people between the ages of 16 and 18, as they can benefit from the adult environment and level of dance training.
 We do wish to make clear that all Dance Summer School participants, regardless of age, have the independence to come and go as they wish and we do not provide any special supervision for those participants under the age of 18.
-At the McMillan Student Village we have Trinity Laban Dance Summer School assistants living in during the two weeks, but their role is to help in case of emergencies and they do not function in loco parentis, either at the halls or at the Laban Building for the two-week course.
+At the McMillan Student Village we have Trinity Laban Dance Summer School assistants living in the students village during the two weeks, but their role is to help in case of emergencies and they do not function in loco parentis, either at the halls or at the Laban Building for the two-week course.

 Is there financial support available for this course?

-It can be hard to get financial support to help you to participate in the Dance Summer School as it is a short course, and not an accredited programme.
+It can be hard to get financial support to help you to participate in the Dance Summer School as it is a short course and not an accredited programme.

 UK-based dance teachers may be eligible to apply for a bursary.
 Find out more on our bursaries page.